mythril-forge/vanilla-spells/spells/level-6/eyebite.md

 ### Panicked
 The target is **frightened** of you.
-On each of its turns, the **frightened** creature must take the Dash action and move away from you by the safest and shortest available route, unless there is nowhere to move.
+On each of its turns, the **frightened** creature must take the *dash* action and move away from you by the safest and shortest available route, unless there is nowhere to move.
 If the target moves to a place at least 60 feet away from you where it can no longer see you, this effect ends.

 ### Sickened